JRCSTU/co2mpas_driver/co2mpas_driver/README.md

 This page contains user guidelines for first time users of co2mpas_driver library.
-It contains the explanations and definitions required to understand how to use how to use the library.
+It contains the explanations and definitions required to understand how to use the library.
 These guidelines are written for users with less IT knowledge. for more details on the new_MFC model https://journals.sagepub.com/doi/10.1177/0361198119838515

 ## Design diagram (core model)